What is an Income Statement?

-Through the income statement, the reader is able to comprehend how profitable the business is and what are the various business activities that the company has undertaken.
+Through the income statement, the reader can comprehend how profitable the business is and what are the various business activities that the company has undertaken.
 We are also able to determine the amount of profit or loss that was generated over the course of a particular period of time.
-If one was to put together income statements from a consecutive number of years, a trend analysis can be done as well, to determine the change in revenue and expense items over time.
+If one was to put together income statements from a consecutive number of years, a trend analysis could be done as well, to determine the change in revenue and expense items over time.

 The first section of the income statement is usually presented as follows:

 Further, we can also calculate operating profit which is, operating expenses subtracted from the gross profit figure.
 The operating profit is also known as EBIT or earnings before tax.
 This tells us what is the company’s profit before its interest and tax liabilities are accounted for.